List of Garfield characters: Garfield

-Garfield is Jon's orange cat.
-Among his personality traits are his laziness, his cynicism and sarcasm, his hatred of Mondays, his tendency to be annoyed by Jon's dog Odie, and his love of lasagna, and his hatred of Nermal.
+Garfield is Jon's fat orange tabby cat.
+Some of his personality traits include laziness, cynicism, sarcasm, a hatred of Mondays, a tendency to be annoyed by Jon's dog Odie, an active imagination, a love for lasagna, and a hatred for Nermal.

-In February 2017, a dispute arose on the talk page of the character's Wikipedia page as to the character's gender.
-Although other characters have persistently referred to Garfield with male pronouns, owing to comments that the character's creator, Jim Davis, made in 2014 to Mental Floss, in which he said, "Garfield is very universal.
+In February 2017, a dispute arose on the talk section of the character's Wikipedia page regarding Garfield's gender.
+Although other characters have persistently referred to Garfield with male pronouns, owing to comments that the character's creator, Jim Davis, made in 2014 to Mental Floss, the matter of Garfield's gender remains ambiguous.
+He said, "Garfield is very universal.
 By virtue of being a cat, really, he's not really male or female or any particular race or nationality, young or old.
-It gives me a lot more latitude for the humor for the situations.
-Davis explained that although Garfield is neither male nor female, he does use male pronouns.
+It gives me a lot more latitude for the humour for the situations."